Zion Williamson Had One Of The Best Blocked Shots You’ll Ever See

-Duke’s Zion Williamson, the 6’8″ forward who has led the Blue Devils this season, is widely expected to be chosen with the top overall pick in the NBA Draft this summer.
+Duke’s Zion Williamson, the 6-foot-8-inch forward who has led the Blue Devils this season, is widely expected to be chosen with the top overall pick in the NBA Draft this summer.
 And Williamson added to his legend Saturday with one of the most memorable plays of the college basketball season.

-Duke, who entered the game ranked #3 in the country, was facing Virginia, who was ranked #1.
-Per Deadspin, in the game’s 4th quarter, Duke was leading 68-61 with 4:40 left when Virginia’s attempted a three-pointer.
-But then Williamson jumped high in the air towards Hunter and swatted the ball out of play.
+Duke, who entered the game ranked No. 3 in the country, was facing Virginia, who was ranked No. 1.
+Per Deadspin, in the game’s fourth quarter, Duke was leading 68-61 with 4:40 left when Virginia’s De’Andre Hunter attempted a three-pointer.
+But then, Williamson jumped high in the air towards Hunter and swatted the ball out of play.

 The Blue Devils went on to win the game 81-71.

-The block came with LeBron James and others from his agent’s company Klutch Sports in attendence.
+The block came with LeBron James and others from his agent’s company, Klutch Sports, in attendance.

 “There are probably two people in the world that can make that play, and they were both in the gym,” Virginia head coach Tony Bennett said after the game, per Deadspin, referring to Williamson and James.
 Williamson later said that he hadn’t seen James there.